 Nina’s second child was born to this marriage, a daughter named Tamara.
-Philip and Nina separated soon afterward, and in 1979, Nina married for the third time.
+Philip and Nina separated soon afterwards, and in 1979, Nina married for the third time.
 Alexander Hood, Viscount Bridport, came from Scotland, and in marrying him, Nina became Nina Hood, Lady Bridport.

 Together he and Nina had a son, also named Alexander.
 Since their divorce in 1999, Nina has largely avoided the limelight.

-However, Nina Rindt is remembered for her devotion to her husband’s racing career and her willingness to sit trackside timing his laps.
+Nina Rindt is remembered for her devotion to her husband’s racing career and her willingness to sit trackside timing his laps.
 As a former model, she was renowned for her sense of style and easy approach to fashion.